 The Company's non-linked investments are held in cash at a range of UK regulated banks, an intra-Group loan and in Gilts.
 Investment income is therefore interest on cash, loans and Gilts.
-Interest rates remain low.
+Interest rates increased over the reporting period, leading to the increase in investment income.
+Investment return is also related to the same non-linked assets.

-Linked investments held for the benefit of policyholders are invested as per the advisers' or policyholders' instructions and underlying investments in policyholders' asset portfolios predominantly include a broad selection of equities, debt securities and property.
-Investment return shown below are based on policyholders' asset portfolios.
+Linked investments held for the benefit of policyholders are invested as per the advisers', discretionary investment managers' or policyholders' instructions and underlying investments in policyholders' asset portfolios predominantly include a broad selection of equities, debt securities and property.